Guppy16/NNs-and-Deep-Learning/notes/2 Backpropogation.md

 ## Hadamard product

-- element-wise product of two matrices of the same dimension commonly referred to as _Hadamard product_ or _Schur product_:
+Element-wise product of two matrices of the same dimension commonly referred to as _Hadamard product_ or _Schur product_:

 ```math
 \begin{bmatrix}